 4. Find your pack

-If solitude is not your thing, find a local group that enjoys exercising in lovely natural surroundings.
+If solitude isn't your thing, find a local group that enjoys exercising in beautiful natural surroundings.
 Perhaps there’s a walking or cycling group in your area?
-You might even find yoga teachers running weather-dependent bi-weekly classes!
-Start by browsing Meetup, Facebook Events and Google Search.
-You will be surprised to discover how many events in your area run completely free of charge!
+You might even find yoga teachers running weather-dependent weekly classes!
+Start by browsing Meetup, Eventbrite, Facebook Events and Google Search.
+You'll be surprised to discover how many events in your area run completely free of charge!

 Sam Saggers